itbh-at/angular_keycloak/README.md

 This is the example which show case how to use the `kcSecurity` directive.
 This example use multiple keycloak instance but without routing.

 Run with `webdev serve example-directive:2700`

+## Running the Tests

+All the automated tests are run with `@TestOn("browser")` and runs on Chrome browser by default.
+You can make it runs on other browser by changing the `dart_test.yaml`.

+Run the test with `pub run build_runner test`

 [routerhook]: https://pub.dev/documentation/angular_router/2.0.0-alpha+23/angular_router/RouterHook-class.html
 [angularrouter]: https://pub.dev/packages/angular_router/versions/2.0.0-alpha+23